MorrisonCole/clean-google-drive/maps/README.md

 # Maps Tools

-- `migrate-lists` - migrate lists from one account to another.
+- `migrate-saved-places` - extract saved places from Google Takeout to a file with every URL on a new line.